KurmiShiv/python_web_scraping/README.md

-use requests to downlaod the page user BS4 to parse and extract information convert to a Pandas dataframe
+use requests to downlaod the page user BS4 to parse and extract information convert to a Pandas dataframe <br>
+by shiv